 In the end, your best chance of recouping what you’ve lost may come from insurance.
 When you discover the damage to your property, you need to file a claim with your insurance company.
 Dealing with insurance companies is rarely easy, but with the right assistance, you can collect the compensation owed to you under your policy.

 An experienced attorney can help you find the right solution to the problem of a destructive tenant.
 The Fell Law Firm helps landlords in Texas deal with a wide range of legal matters, including disputes with tenants and problems dealing with insurance companies.
-Contact one of our attorneys to discuss your options.
+Contact Mr. Fell to discuss your options.